pepiamodeo/pepiamodeo.github.io/index.md

 ****

+## as a biologist, i`m a programmer.
+## as a programmer, i`m a musician
+## as a musician, i`m a sound artist
+## as an artist, i´m a biologist
+## sorry it`s just me, not anybody else.

-## Welcome!
+Welcome!
 This is my personal webpage where I share some of my projects related to **sound arts**, **music**, **data** and **biodiversity**.

 I am a biologist and work with data on biodiversity and environmental science.
-I am a musician and experiment with sounds.
+I am a musician and sound designer.
 I´m interested in the interaction between science and arts with focus on biodiversity and soundscapes.
 I explore sounds in different nature-culture scenarios by means of contemplation, field recording, digital processing and their re-interpretation under different contexts.

-Here you will find a wide variety of projects where I participate as a musician or sound artist... and of course, a biologist.
+Here you will find a wide variety of projects where I participate as a musician or sound artist... and of course, as a biologist.
 Hope you enjoy and please feel free to contact me if you are interested in some exchange or collaboration.

 ****